nil1g18/Digital-Phase-Locked-Loop/README.md

 # Digital Signal Repeater (Phase-locked-Loop)
-A Signal repeater built in SystemVerilog that hasn't been synthesized (but should be able to I hope) as I do not own an FPGA or equipment to test it.
+A digital pll designed using SystemVerilog that hasn't been synthesized (but should be able to I hope) as I do not own an FPGA or equipment to test it.

 Functions:
 Generate a signal that is approximately identical to the input signal (same frequency and phase)

 Limitations (theoretical and estimated, haven't spent time analysing the system):
-- Only works with signals with ~50% duty cycle
+- Only works with signals with ~50% duty cycle (could improve this easily by adding another counter)
 - The input signal's period should not equal or exceed 2*N_BIT times of the base clock period
 - The output signal always has a delay of 1 cycle off the base clock signal
 - Haven't accounted for setup and hold times (assumed the signals are perfect)